kubernetes/ingress-nginx/docs/index.md

 There are 2 reasons primarily.

-(Reason #1) Until K8s version 1.21, it was possible to create a ingress resource, with the "apiVersion:" field set to a value like ;
+(Reason #1) Until K8s version 1.21, it was possible to create a ingress resource, with the "apiVersion:" field set to a value like:

   - extensions/v1beta1
   - networking.k8s.io/v1beta1

-    (You would get a message about deprecation but the ingress resource would get created.)
+You would get a message about deprecation but the ingress resource would get created.

 From K8s version 1.22 onwards, you can ONLY set the "apiVersion:" field of a ingress resource, to the value "networking.k8s.io/v1".
 The reason is [official blog on deprecated ingress api versions](https://kubernetes.io/blog/2021/07/26/update-with-ingress-nginx/).